natalies-teaching/Comp790-166-CompBio-Spring2022/README.md

 Email: natalies@cs.unc.edu

+**Note : Please send me an email if you enrolled late and did not recieve the welcome email!**

 Time and Place: Monday/Wednesday 9:30am-10:45am in Sitterson 115 (SN0115) and on Zoom.
 This course will be offered as a hybrid course.
 I will be present in SN0115 for each class meeting and also be on zoom and recording the lecture.
 Please watch your emails for a zoom link.

  Info and Attributes: This is a 3-credit full-semester course and fulfills the 'Applications' category for CS students.
 It is a lecture-style class (I will teach the lectures) and includes two homework assignments and a course project.
 Please make sure you selected the 3-credit option when you enrolled.